Profile

 F.A.Q.

-What is German dark roast gravy?
+What is German Bratensoße?

-Can I make this gravy without bacon?
+Can I make German dark gravy without pan drippings?

 🏛️ History and Tradition